 The situation he describes seems almost apocalyptic in a country that until a few years ago was one of the richest in South America and has the largest proven oil reserves in the world.
 Although the Venezuelan government blames sabotage and terrorists for the blackouts, others have pointed to years of poor investment and neglect of the country’s power grids as the cause.

 But such widespread and long lasting power cuts, known as black sky events, are not restricted to countries teetering on the brink of collapse.
 Each year millions of people in the US and Canada are plunged into darkness by passing storms that bring down power lines.

-In June this year, almost all of Argentina, Uruguay and Paraguay were hit by a power outage that left nearly 40 million people without electricity.
+In June 2019, almost all of Argentina, Uruguay and Paraguay were hit by a power outage that left nearly 40 million people without electricity.
 In August, almost a million people in the UK were left without power, trapping commuters on busy trains, when lightning strikes caused a gas-fired power plant and an offshore wind farm to shut down simultaneously.

 These events, however, are minor in comparison to the kind of power outages that experts fear could be in store in the future.
 Growing demand on our electricity supplies from rising populations and new technologies like electric cars will face increasing instability as we shift to more renewable, but intermittent energy sources like wind and solar power.
 Extreme weather events driven by climate change will only heighten the risk to our power supplies further.

 We used to use the phrase ‘When the lights go out’, but the lights not working are the least of our worries now – Juliet Mian

 “So much of our lives and almost everything we do is now dependent on energy, and particularly on our electricity supplies,” says Juliet Mian, technical director of the Resilience Shift, an initiative to help organisations and individuals prepare for failures in critical infrastructure.
 “We used to use the phrase ‘when the lights go out’, but the lights not working are the least of our worries now.”